Grange Barn and Paycockes circular walk, Coggeshall, Essex

 With its astonishing cathedral-like interior, Grange Barn is one of Europe's oldest timber-framed buildings.
-This pleasant circular country walk takes you from the Barn, round to Paycocke's House, via the Essex Way, and along the River Blackwater footpath.
+This pleasant circular country walk with the National Trust, takes you via the Essex Way along the River Blackwater footpath to Paycocke's House.
+Visit St. Nicholas Chapel and the Coggeshall 'guesthouse' Abbey ruins.

 Grange Barn car park, grid ref: TL848223